-35.3.12.2 Group addressed management frame
+35.3.12.2 Group addressed management frame delivery

 Editor’s Note: It is a placeholder subclause.

-35.3.12.3 Group addressed data frame
+35.3.12.3 Group addressed data frame delivery

 Editor’s Note: It is a placeholder subclause.

+35.3.12.4 Group addressed frame reception

 If an indication of buffered group addressed frames in the TIM element about an AP in an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and stays awake to receive group addressed BUs shall elect to receive all group addressed frames